 - Step 3: The (H-)PCF may create the UE policy container including UE policy information as defined in clause 6.1.2.2.2 of TS 23.503 [20].
 The (H-) PCF checks whether the UE Policy Association for the UE is established for a UE in EPS by checking the RAT-Type of the UE Policy Association and in this case the (H-)PCF may send the UE Policy Container in the Npcf_UEPolicyControl_UpdateNotify Request.
 The (H-)PCF may provide updated PCRTs over the UE policy association.

-For Home Routed roaming, the V-PCF for a UE is not involved, therefore the Service Parameters provided by the AF from the VPLMN are not used by the H-PCF as input for the generation of the URSP rules.
+For Home Routed roaming, the V-PCF for the UE is not involved, therefore the Service Parameters provided by the AF from the VPLMN are not used by the H-PCF as input for the generation of the URSP rules.

 NOTE: Steps 5 and 6 are executed only in LBO roaming.